-- The location of short-term bicycle parking is an important determinant of how well the parking space is used.
+The location of short-term bicycle parking is an important determinant of how well the parking space is used.
 Bicycle racks that are located in convenient, well-lit and visible locations will have greater use.
-Short-term bicycle parking spaces must therefore be located: - In a convenient, well-lit area that is clearly visible to both a visitor to the building and a person who is on the sidewalk that accesses the building's main entrance.
+Shortterm bicycle parking spaces must therefore be located:

+- In a convenient, well-lit area that is clearly visible to both a visitor to the building and a person who is on the sidewalk that accesses the building's main entrance.
 (6.2.6.B.1.a.ii) - Within 90 feet from: 1) the main entrance of any building; or, 2) at least one main entrance of a building with more than one main entrance; unless 3) the applicable deciding body approves an alternative location during the site plan or conditional use process.
-(6.2.6.B.1.a.iii)
+(6.2.6.B.1.a.iii) - At least 42 inches from the building, measured from the center of the bike rack.

-2.5 Rack Selection
+2.5 rack selection

-- Accessibility to and proper location of parking facilities are not the only requirements in the provision of high-quality bicycle parking.
+Accessibility to and proper location of parking facilities are not the only requirements in the provision of high-quality bicycle parking.
 The most accessible and well-located bicycle parking is insufficient if bicyclists are concerned about their security or the security of their bicycles.
 Bicycles parked in both short- and long-term spaces benefit from being in a visible location with moderate to high levels of pedestrian traffic.
 The presence of people diminishes the risks of theft and damage.
-Locating bicycle parking located in well-lit, high-visibility areas can increase the safety of people using the bicycle parking. - Proper rack selection is essential for secure bicycle parking.
-The requirements specified in the secure because a typical bicyclist is more likely to use it properly.
+Bicycle parking located in well-lit, high-visibility areas can increase the safety of people using the bicycle parking.

+Proper rack selection is essential for secure bicycle parking.
+The requirements specified in the Montgomery County Zoning Ordinance reflect best practices recognized by the Association of Pedestrian and Bicycle Professionals (APBP), rack manufacturers and other bicycle-friendly jurisdictions.
+Secure bicycle racks tend to be fairly straightforward.
+In fact, a simple, easy-to-use rack is inherently more secure because a typical bicyclist is more likely to use it properly.
 Racks known as "inverted-u" racks are the preferred style in most cases.
 Other considerations that enhance the security of bicycle parking include:

-Montgomery County Zoning Ordinance reflect best practices recognized by the Association of Pedestrian and Bicycle Professionals (APBP), rack manufacturers and other bicycle-friendly jurisdictions.
-Secure bicycle racks tend to be fairly straightforward.
-In fact, a simple, easy-to-use rack is inherently more